Jackson County School District changes policies in response to disabled student's assault

-In response to an assault on a disabled student that went unreported to state officials, the Jackson County's Board of Education has made changes to its policies to ensure any future incidents do not go unreported, Board President Ken Brown said.
+In response to an assault on a disabled student that went unreported to state officials, the Jackson County's Board of Education has made changes to its policies to ensure any future incidents do not go unreported, Board President Ken Fountain said.

 “In light of the circumstances and reporting surrounding the recently released video of a special needs students, the Jackson County School District initiated an aggressive review of all district policy to do everything possible, policy wise, to prevent anything like the incident at issue from ever happening again,” the JCSD said in a statement.